-The Routing Optimization service allows users to model many different tradeoffs in a complex vehicle routing problem by using constraints and penalties.
+The Routing Optimization service allows users to model many different tradeoffs in a sophisticated vehicle routing problem by using constraints and penalties.
 The goal of the underlying optimization is to find the best feasible solution to your problem that minimizes the total number of penalty points.
-For every constraint that is violated, the solution incurs a penalty, so the more important a constraint is to your problem, the higher the penalty should be.
+For every constraint violated, the solution incurs a penalty, so the more critical a constraint is to your problem, the higher the penalty should be.

-The optimization engine can accept a problem with no constraints, but, it will simply return the first solution it finds (which may be a “solution” with no orders routed).
-This is clearly not a meaningful or useful exercise!
+The optimization engine can accept a problem with no constraints, but, it returns the first solution it finds (which may be a “solution” with no orders routed).
+Receiving a simple, initial solution is not a meaningful or useful exercise!
 So constraints should always be specified in a routing problem.
-Detailed descriptions of all constraints can be found in the linked sections below and the associated examples.
+Detailed descriptions of all constraints are in the linked sections below.

 As an example, let us consider the nearly universal goals in routing optimization problems of seeking to visit all stops and minimize travel time.
 In a simple problem where each order is to be visited one time: